 - Colin Firth speaks Portuguese;

 We hope all our Potterheads enjoyed this as much as we did.
-We did our best in picking the best & most entertaining games, and now it’s left to you to pick your favorite.
-There are board and card games, DIY activities, outdoor games, drinking ones, and also some special birthday party games.
-Keep in mind that it’s always best if you pick more than 1 game since the fun will be unlimited!!!
+We did our best in picking the best & most entertaining games, and now it’s left to you to pick your favorite(s).
+There are different levels of difficulty, game types, and equipment, so, you’ll most likely have enough options.
+Also, don’t let the Muggles let you down, dude!